Icon for más — more

 repetition

-The most useful translation for más is more, because nearly every way it's used is just saying there is a greater amount of something.
+The most useful translation for más is more.
+Nearly every way it's used connects to the idea of a greater amount of something0.

 más